An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication: Architecture

-Communication between a \definition{master port} and a \definition{slave port} is structured into two \definition{directions} (read and write), into channels for \definition{commands}, \definition{data}, and \definition{responses}, and into transfer items called \definition{beats}.
-A \definition{write transaction} starts with one beat on the \definition{write command channel} followed by one or multiple beats on the \definition{write data channel} and ends with a single beat on the \definition{write response channel}.
+Each transaction has a \definition{direction} (read or write): A \definition{write transaction} starts with one beat on the \definition{write command channel} followed by one or multiple beats on the \definition{write data channel} and ends with a single beat on the \definition{write response channel}.
 A \definition{read transaction} starts with one beat on the \definition{read command channel} and ends with one or the last of multiple beats on the \definition{read response channel}.
-Each transaction has an \definition{ID}.
-IDs define the order of transactions and beats according to the following rules: \orderrule{1}~Inter-Transaction Ordering: Any two transactions in the same direction and ID are ordered. \orderrule{2}~Response Ordering: Any two responses with the same direction and ID must be in the same order as their commands. \orderrule{3}~Write Beat Ordering: Write data beats do not have an ID and are therefore always ordered.
-Each \definition{channel} has multiple isodirectional payload signals and two signals for bi-directional flow control.
-We focus on \valid-\ready flow control, where the channel master drives \valid and the payload and the channel slave drives \ready (but other flow control schemes, e.g., credit-based, are possible).
-A \definition{handshake} occurs when \valid and \ready are high on a rising clock edge.
-There are two essential rules in this \valid-\ready flow control: \flowrule{1}~Stability Rule: Once \valid is high, it and the payload must not change until after the next handshake. \flowrule{2}~Acyclicity Rule: The channel receiver may depend on \valid to be high before setting \ready high, but the channel sender may not depend on \ready to be high before setting \valid high.
+A transaction is \definition{outstanding} in the time interval starting with the handshake of the command beat and ending with the handshake of the (last) response beat.
+Each transaction has a numeric \definition{ID}. \ifthesis